sur5r/pdfstitch/README.md

 ## Dedication

-`pdfstitch` is dedicated to the memory of Janka Kuhfuß.
+`pdfstitch` is dedicated to the memory of Janka "marsi" Kuhfuß.

 ## Dependencies